 Master the Handpan is an online music school that was originally created using WordPress and Teachable.
 Today, the entire marketing site is built and hosted in Webflow.

 Master the Handpan is a website dedicated to teaching individuals the skills they need to play beautiful music on a Handpan.
 With over 3,000 happy students, moving their old website to Webflow was a big deal.
 In this post, we go over what that experience was like.

 What challenges were you experiencing that made Webflow an attractive option for this online music course site?

 Master the Handpan was hosted on Teachable, which created a series of separate landing pages and a very limited framework.
 There was no clear connection between each of his courses and no template-based way to work on the pages.

 I knew Webflow would provide the freedom I needed to design without technical limitations — and result in an interactive, comprehensive, easy-to-navigate site.

-And since my client’s marketing strategy is heavily based on content marketing, I knew the flexibility of Webflow CMS Collections would allow me to deliver on any custom request my client had.
+And since my client’s music website marketing strategy is heavily based on content marketing, I knew the flexibility of Webflow CMS Collections would allow me to deliver on any custom request my client had.

 What were the advantages of using Webflow?